Nebraska rips Maryland 54-7 to remain in bowl pursuit

-COLLEGE PARK, Md.
-(AP) — Nebraska ended a four-game skid and kept alive its hope of becoming bowl eligible by defeating mistake-prone Maryland 54-7 Saturday behind a standout performance by quarterback Adrian Martinez.

-The Cornhuskers (5-6, 3-5 Big Ten) took a 17-0 lead in the first quarter and coasted to their first victory since Oct.
-5.
+The Cornhuskers’ long wait for their fifth victory included a pair of bye weeks and wore heavily on the patience of second-year coach Scott Frost.
+Against Maryland, however, the ball bounced Nebraska’s way in the form of four fumble recoveries.

+“We’re overdue to get some breaks,” Frost said.
+“I know we got some tipped balls and some turnovers.
+Those things can happen when you’re on a roll.”

-With a win at home against Iowa on Friday in the regular-season finale, Nebraska will become eligible for a bowl bid for the first time since 2016.
+The result was a feel-good victory that could have a lasting impact.
+If Nebraska beats Iowa at home on Friday, the Cornhuskers will become bowl eligible for the first time since 2016.

+“We’re going to do everything we can to try to get ready for a really good team,” Frost said.
+“A win today gives us a chance.”

+Playing for the first time in Maryland, the Cornhuskers (5-6, 3-5 Big Ten) bolted to a 17-0 lead and coasted to the finish.
+Along the way, they high-fived and hugged each other and danced in the end zone.

 Martinez ran for 94 yards and a score and went 16 for 25 for 194 yards and two touchdowns, both to JD Spielman.
 He was taken out in the third quarter with the score 44-0.